 One of our goals is to cultivate critical consumership of research evidence.
-For the final project, students will work in self-selected groups to design an ambitious and realistic research project.
+For the final project, students will work in self-selected groups to design an ambitious and realistic research project that uses quantitative methods that can help determine the causal impact of a policy or program.
 The specific topic is open-ended but must be related to education in a developing context, allowing students to explore a question that is most suited to their interests.
 Students do not need to conduct the research itself.
-They will submit a research proposal that outlines the design of the research project.
+The final product will comprise a research proposal which includes the design of the research project.
 The audience for these proposals will be a funder.
 This will be done in groups comprising two or three people.